 Do Christians worship three gods?

-Muslims believe that there is one God “Allah” in the Arabic language which is the same as the Jewish God—the God of Abraham, Isaac and Jacob.
-They also believe in Christ who was born from the Virgin Mary and healed the sick and raised the dead and opened the eyes of the blind.
-They believe that He is the Word of God and He spoke as a child and has the ability to create by the permission of Allah.
-They do not believe that He is the Son of God nor in His deity nor His death on the cross as an atonement for the sin of the world.
+The Muslims believe that there is one God “Allah” in the Arabic language which is the same as the Jewish God—the God of Abraham, Isaac and Jacob.
+Also they believe in Christ who was born from the Virgin Mary and healed the sick and raised the dead and opened the eyes of the blind.
+They believe that He is the Word of God and He spoke as a child and has the ability to create by the permission of Allah, but they do not believe that He is the Son of God nor in His deity or His death on the cross as an atonement for the sin of the world.

 Q: What Kind of Monotheism do Christians Believe in?

 The Christians believe in the TRI-UNITY of God, which means that God is one in three and three in one.
 For example in Genesis chapter one we read: “Then God said let us make man in our image, according to our likeness … So God created man in His own image; in the image of God created He him”(Gen. 1:26-27) Also in (Gen. 1:26) we read: “And God said, Let us make man in our image, after our likeness” Here we find the word God (Elohim in the plural form) and the word said (Amar in the singular form) and the phrase (Let us make man in the plural form).